Jewelry Photographer Bay Area - San Francisco | Nationwide via Mail

 Removing the background: If you want to remove the gray background from product images, see this post on background removal tools.

-The Nikon Z6 is an FX (full-frame) camera and the D5600 is a DX (cropped frame) camera.
-Full-frame means that the camera captures a wider range.
+Full-frame refers to a bigger frame i.e. the camera captures a wider range.
 This is important when shooting landscapes or other nature-related photographs because you can capture a larger scene from the same distance.
-For jewelry, since products are small, a DX camera works fine.
+For jewelry, since products are small, a cropped sensor (DX) camera works fine.
 The bigger frame size means the camera has a bigger sensor, which is the main reason for the higher price.

 Now, there is more to it that the size of the sensor i.e. higher end camera’s are quieter, auto focus faster, built more sturdy, better for large prints etc., but for online sellers, the size of the frame is the main reason to move to FX, not web image quality.